ehsellinger/BIS015LW2024_group13/README.md

 ### Data:
-- Data were sourced from the UC Davis Botanical Conservatory
+- Data were sourced from the UC Davis Botanical Conservatory, the New York State Conservation Status Database, and the Global Species Database.